hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 append="root=/dev/yourVG/yourLV vga=normal ro"
 ```

-Replace 'slack' with whatever you named the `Volume Group` and root with the `Logical Volume`.
+Replace 'yourVG' with whatever you named the `Volume Group` and 'yourLV' with the `Logical Volume` you created.

 Now run: